SymfonyCasts/symfony5/sfcasts/ep1/webpack-encore-usage.md

 This is a shortcut for running `yarn run encore dev --watch`.
 What does this do?
-It reads those 2 files in `assets/`, does some processing on them, and outputs a *built* version inside a new `public/build/` directory.
+It reads those 2 files in `assets/`, does some processing on them, and outputs a *built* version of each inside a new `public/build/` directory.
 Here is the "built" `app.css` file... and the built `app.js` file.
-If we ran Encore in production mode - which is just a different command - it would *minimize* the contents in each file.
+If we ran Encore in production mode - which is just a different command - it would *minimize* the contents of each file.

 ## Including the Built CSS and JS Files

-There's a lot more cool stuff going on, but this is the basic idea: we code in the `assets/` directory, but point to the *built* files in our template.
+There's a lot more cool stuff going on, but this is the basic idea: we code in the `assets/` directory, but point to the *built* files in our templates.

 For example, in `base.html.twig`, instead of pointing at the old `app.css` file, we want to point at the one in the `build/` directory.
 That's simple enough, but the WebpackEncoreBundle has a shortcut to make it even easier:
-`{{ encore_entry_link_tags() }}` and pass this `app`, because that's the name of the source files.
+`{{ encore_entry_link_tags() }}` and pass this `app`, because that's the name of the source files - called an "entry" in Webpack land.

 At the bottom, render the script tag with `{{ encore_entry_script_tags('app') }}`.

 Let's try it!
 Move over and refresh.
 Did it work?
 It did!
-The background color is brown... and if I bring up the console, there's the log:
+The background color is gray... and if I bring up the console, there's the log:

 > Hello Webpack Encore!